paul-franke/grpc_webapi/README.md

 Dependent upon your preferences you can use Postman or grpcurl.
 In the tools-directory there is a win64-version included of grpcurl.

-Below there will be the grpcurl-commands given to communicate with the microservice.
+Below the grpcurl-commands are given to communicate with the microservice.

 Note: change your port in accordance with your run parameters.